Introducing “the Spiral”

 - There is zero control over what dogma or payload the system creates.

 It may be that the current waves are at least in part something of a game for some of those involved, but there are people who clearly feel very engaged.
-And while those who are not might walk away, the mechanism of amplification the seed can continue.
+And while there are who feel they cannot walk away, the mechanism of amplification the seed can continue.

 2 Psychiatry Online Special Report – AI-Induced Psychosis: A New Frontier in Mental Health